 Often, violations of the Federal Motor Carrier Safety Regulations (FMCSR) are only discovered after a personal injury or wrongful death lawsuit is filed and discovery is obtained.
 Our truck accident attorneys often subpoena cell phone records and location data to compare with the logbooks.
 We have won many cases by proving violations of the FMCSRs.

-For over 35 years our truck accident lawyers at Baumgartner Law Firm have helped truck accident victims seek justice through obtaining maximum compensation.
+For more than 35 years, our truck accident lawyers at Baumgartner Law Firm have helped victims get justice.
+We work to secure the highest compensation possible for them.

 Call Baumgartner Law Firm, a personal injury law firm, at (281) 587-1111 for a free consultation.